 The average driving distance is typically measured on two holes at each tournament and can result in nearly 40,000 shots being measured over the course of a season on some tours.
-The vast majority of players on the PGA TOUR (94%) and European Tour (97%) use driver on the holes used for measuring driving distance regardless of their driving distance rank.
+The vast majority of players on the PGA TOUR (95%) and European Tour (96%) use driver on the holes used for measuring driving distance regardless of their driving distance rank.

-A comparison of these major professional tours, both men's and women's, indicates that for the PGA, European, Web.com and Champions tours, the average driving distance has increased by approximately 1% since 2003 until the end of the 2015 season.
+A comparison of these major professional tours, both men's and women's, indicates that for the PGA, European, Web.com, Champions and LPGA tours, the average driving distance has increased by approximately 1.2% since 2003 until the end of the 2016 season.
 This increase is characterised by a slow "creep" in drive distance over this period of around 0.2 yards per year.
-The average driving distances on the Japan Golf Tour, LPGA Tour and Ladies European Tour decreased by a similar amount (~1%) over the same time period.
+The average driving distances on the Japan Golf Tour and Ladies European Tour decreased by a similar amount (~1.5%) over the same time period.

 Since 2003, variability in season to season driving distance of 4 or more yards is not uncommon.
-The largest overall increase in driving distance has taken place on the Web.com Tour which was 5 yards longer in 2015 than it was in 2003.
+The largest overall increase in driving distance has taken place on the Champions Tour which was nearly 5 yards longer in 2016 than it was in 2003.